RLuke22/gnn-election-prediction/README.md

 ### Data Collection

 We collected nearly 700,000 tweets by sampling from the 7 chosen states proportional to each state's population.
-One consequence of this sampling procedure is that more densely populated states will account for a larger proportion of the 700,000 tweets.
-However, in general, the densely populated states will have more electoral college votes, so with this sampling procedure the most *important* swing states will have the most *robust* predictions.
+One consequence of this sampling procedure is that more densely populated states will take up a larger proportion of the 700,000 tweets.
+However, in general, the densely populated states have more electoral college votes, so this sampling procedure ensures that the most *important* swing states have the most *robust* predictions.

 To ensure that the collected tweets pertained to the US election, we queried Twitter to match a set of hashtags and keywords related to the US election.
 The set of keywords/hashtags can be found in supp/hashtags_keywords.txt.